abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

                                     :jdbc-url "jdbc:postgresql://localhost:5432/demo?user=demo&password=demo"}}}}
 ```

-You can choose paths for models' file and migrations' dir as you want.
+You can choose the paths for the models file and migrations dir as you want.
-Then please create the models' file at the path you defined in the config above `resources/db/models.edn` with empty map:
+Next, please create the models file at the path you defined in the config above `resources/db/models.edn`
+with an empty map:

 ```clojure
 {}
 ```

-That's it.
-Now you could be able to run the command for making migrations.
+And that's it.
+Now you are able to run the command for making migrations.
-Because there are no models in the file no migrations will be created:
+Because there are no models in the file, no migrations will be created:

 ```shell
 $ clojure -X:migrations make